A Lesser XSS Attack Greater Than Your Regex Security

 title attribute, they replaced the angle brackets with HTML entities and replaced “script” with “[removed]”.

 Here’s a payload that uses the onerror attribute of an

 We inject the new payload and inspect the page’s response.
 We’ve completely lost the attributes, but the element was preserved:

 <a title="<img> için Arama Sonuçları">Arama Sonuçları : "<img>"</a>

-So, let’s modify out payload a bit.
-We condense it to a format that remains valid (i.e. a browser interprets it and it doesn’t violate the HTML spec).
-This step just demonstrates an alternate syntax with the same semantic meaning.
+Let’s tweak the.
+We condense it to a format that remains valid to the browser and HTML spec.
+This demonstrates an alternate syntax with the same semantic meaning.

 Unfortunately, the site stripped the

 onerror function the same way it did for the